RADIO AUTHORIZATION

 3. one year

-1. Industry Canada must be notified within 14 days of operation of the new address
+1. Innovation, Science and Economic Development Canada must be notified within 14 days of operation of the new address

-2. the station shall not be operated until a change of address card is forwarded to Industry Canada
+2. the station shall not be operated until a change of address card is forwarded to Innovation, Science and Economic Development Canada

-3. Industry Canada must be advised of any change in postal address
+3. Innovation, Science and Economic Development Canada must be advised of any change in postal address

-4. within the same province there is no need to notify Industry Canada
+4. within the same province there is no need to notify Innovation, Science and Economic Development Canada

 1. must be put on file